Social media is driving the suffering and exploitation for some of the world's most iconic animals in the Amazon, according to a new report.

 Steve McIvor, CEO at World Animal Protection says: "The wildlife selfie craze is a worldwide phenomenon fueled by tourists, many of whom are unaware of the abhorrent conditions and terrible treatment wild animals can endure to provide that special souvenir photo.

 "Behind the scenes wild animals are being taken from their mothers as babies and secretly kept in filthy, cramped conditions or repeatedly baited with food causing severe psychological trauma."

-The report has also found a 292 percent increase in the number of wildlife selfies posted on Instagram between 2014 to present.
+The report also found a 292 percent increase in the number of wildlife selfies posted on Instagram between 2014 and now.

 Global Wildlife Advisor, Dr. Neil D'Cruze from WAP added: "The growing demand for harmful wildlife selfies is not only a serious animal welfare concern but also a conservation concern – our online review of this kind of practice in Latin America found that over 20 percent of the species involved are threatened by extinction and over 60 percent are protected by international law."

 She said: "It’s really important to do your research on wherever you’re going on holiday.
 Often the problem is that people go to these places and don’t think.

 "Speaking from my own experience, I went to Australia when I was younger, and there was an opportunity to hold a koala, so I thought 'why not'.

 "But while it might just be one picture for you, it could mean a lifetime of suffering for the animal.

 "Check out the World Animal Protection website, where they can direct you to more ethical alternatives or places where you can see animals in a safe and compassionate way."